Demystifying Randomly Initialized Networks for Evaluating Generative Models: Experimental Setup

 For the real-world image datasets, we use the ImageNet~\cite{imagenet} and FFHQ~\cite{sg} datasets.
 We also use a non-natural cartoon image dataset that consists of \pokemon images.
 For generated images, we use various generative models including E-VDVAE~\cite{vae}, BigGAN~\cite{biggan}, ProjectedGAN~\cite{projgan}, StyleGAN~\cite{sg}, StyleGAN2~\cite{sg2}, StyleGAN-XL~\cite{sgxl}, and ADM~\cite{diffusion}.
 For the diffusion models, we use the classification-guidance model (ADM-C) and the up-scaling model (ADM-U).

 We use 50,000 generated images for evaluating each generative model.
 We use the official codes of the models with pre-trained weights.
-For the ImageNet class-conditional models (i.e., BigGAN, ADM-C, ADM-U, and E-VDVAE), we generate 50 images for each of the 1,000 classes.
+For the ImageNet class-conditional models (i.e., BigGAN, ADM-C, and ADM-U), we generate 50 images for each of the 1,000 classes.
 BigGAN and ADM-U generate images at a resolution of 256$\times$256 pixels, while E-VDVAE and ADM-C generate images at a resolution of 64$\times$64 pixels.
 For FFHQ, we use StyleGAN and StyleGAN2 at 1024$\times$1024 pixels, and E-VDVAE and ProjectedGAN at 256$\times$256 pixels.
 We use ProjectedGAN and StyleGAN-XL trained on \pokemon to generate images at a resolution of 256$\times$256 pixels.

 For trained features, the Inception model~\cite{Inception} and the SwAV model with the ResNet50 structure~\cite{swav} are used.
 For random features, we employ the Inception and VGG~\cite{vgg} models that have been used in the previous studies~\cite{sgxl,DC}.
 We also consider Transformer models: Swin-T~\cite{swin} and ViT-T~\cite{vit} with random weights.
 The Kaiming uniform~\cite{init} is used to initialize the weights.
 The evaluation results using the random features are averaged over five runs using different seeds for the random state initialization.
-Variations across the five runs are provided the Appendix, where we do not observe significant difference between runs.
+Variations across the five runs are provided in the Supplementary Material, where we do not observe significant difference between runs.

 For evaluation metrics, we employ the FID using various trained and random models for feature embedding.
-We provide further results using different metrics including twofold metrics in the Appendix and, in summary, the results using different metrics are consistent to the results using FID.
+We provide further results using different metrics including twofold metrics in the Supplementary Material, which are consistent to the results using FID.